DavidBK/shampoo/Node/Call-Of-Duty.md

     You can use the [fastify-helmet](https://github.com/fastify/fastify-helmet) plugin.
 2. Add [swagger](https://swagger.io) documentation to your app.

     You can use the [fastify-swagger](https://github.com/fastify/fastify-swagger) plugin.

+3. Add README.md to your app.

+4. Add basic authentication to your app.

 ## Task 7 - Extend query parameters (optional)